This post may contain affiliate links for which I could earn a commision.

 Another choice for replacement products Hot Tub Spa Chemical Balance Pack: Alkalinity Up, pH Increaser, pH Decreaser, Calcium Increaser.

 If you would prefer less chemicals in your water then there is the choice to use enzymatic cleaners like the Waters Choice Spa Start Up and Water Maintenance Kit 6 Month Supply

 Change the water in your hot tub every 3-4 months, giving the interior of your tub a good clean out with Clean & Fast before re-filling and going through the set up again.

 When buying your hot tub you need to factor in the cost of water maintenance.
-It may seem a little complicated but with test strips and a few products you can use your hot tub safely without fear of contamination.
+It may seem a little complicated to know what Coleman inflatable hot tub chemicals you need, but with test strips and a few products you can use your hot tub safely without fear of contamination.

 Whether you have a permanent hot tub or a portable hot tub like the saluspa palm springs airjet inflatable 6-person hot tub the water maintenance is the same, and the products you will need are the same.